ash-aldujaili/multi-obj-opt-python-util/README.md

 Currently it has the current utilities:

-* paretfront.py : processes a set of vectors and returns a logical vector indicating which vectors are non-dominated.
+* identifying the Pareto front (non-dominated solutions) among a set of solutions.

-* epsilonindicator.py: processes a set of vectors (approximation set) with respect to a reference set and returns the additive epsilon indicator value of the entire set as well as a the incremental epsilon indicatior values over the elements of the approximation set.
+* computing quality indicators such as hypervolume, inverted generational distance, generational distance, and additive epsilon indicator.

 # Setup: